 - 2 cups shredded cheddar cheese

-- 2 tsp Cajun seasoning (or to taste, some Cajun blends are spicy!)
+- 2 teaspoons Cajun seasoning - (or to taste, some Cajun blends are spicy!)

-- Cut the cauliflower into quarters.
+- If starting with a whole cauliflower head, cut the cauliflower into quarters.
 Use a grater to 'rice' the cauliflower into small rice-like pieces.
+Otherwise, just use two 10-oz packages of riced cauliflower.

-- Season the shrimp with Cajun seasoning.
+- Season the shrimp with Cajun seasoning (2 teaspoons, or to taste).
 Add salt and pepper if desired.
 (Some Cajun seasonings already contain salt so you might not need to add additional salt.)

-- Heat the remaining tablespoon of vegetable oil in a large skillet.
+- Heat the remaining tablespoon of olive oil (1 tablespoon) in a large skillet.
 Add the seasoned shrimp and cook about 2-3 minutes per side over high heat, or until the shrimp is fully cooked.
 Serve the Cajun shrimp over the Cauliflower "grits" and garnish with scallions, chopped parsley, or cilantro.